Xerox secures $24 billion financing for proposed HP takeover

 Activist investor Carl Icahn, who has a 4.2% stake in HP and a 10.9% stake in Xerox, in December urged HP shareholders who agreed with a merger with Xerox to reach out to the PC maker’s directors for immediate action.

-HP has said it will agree to a deal that involves the computer maker becoming the acquirer of Xerox, stating that it recognizes the potential benefits of consolidation.
+HP had said it was open to exploring a bid for Xerox, stating that it recognizes the potential benefits of consolidation.

 Shares of HP were up nearly 2% in trading before the bell.
 The company did not immediately respond to a Reuters request for comment.